piever/juliacon2018/src/index.md

 ---

-# Type stable column extraction
+# Column-wise macros

-Each symbol gets replaced with the corresponding column:
+Simplest example is `@with`: each symbol gets replaced with the corresponding column.

 ```@example meta
 @with iris :SepalLength .* :SepalWidth ./ mean(:SepalWidth)